 The Western region that is a natural stronghold for NRM is also planning for a post-Museveni era with moves like ANT led by Mugisha Muntu who used to head the military and also attempted to run for the presidency in Rwanda.
 General Henery Tumukunde didn’t take part in the 2021 election for today but he was also laying the groundwork for the Western region’s future when the NRM becomes weak.

-Northern Uganda is the most uncertain political in the whole equation.
-Once a stronghold of the FDC a mass National party that opposed the NRM for 15 years, the region appears to be submissive to Museveni something that is hard to believe.
+Northern Uganda is the most uncertain politically in the whole equation.
+Once a stronghold of the FDC a mass National party that opposed the NRM for 15 years, the region appears to be submissive to Museveni hard to believe.
 The Northern region put up a formidable armed Resistance to the Museveni regime for more than 20 years through the LRA.
 Joseph Kony operated in the North because he had the support of the people.
-Before him there was Alice Lakwena.
+Before him, there was Alice Lakwena.
 Today there is a party led by Odongo Otto Uganda Economic Party (UEP) that is scheming to take the North secretly in the future as the leading party.

 Buganda didn’t vote on tribal lines, how comes the west didn’t vote for Kyagulanyi.
 The north appears to have voted for Museveni but it was just a rigging ground.
 You can’t explain why a district voted for opposition MPs but decided to vote for the president.
 It’s all NRM’s deception that is not holding water.